joschel7/eda-telemetry-lab/README.md

     - ensures `uv` and `clab-connector` tools are installed
     - installs the telemetry-stack helm chart in the `eda-telemetry` namespace
-    - waits for the promtail service to get an external IP and updates the syslog configuration
+    - waits for the alloy service to get an external IP and updates the syslog configuration
     - retrieves the EDA API address and saves it to `.eda_api_address` file

     ```bash